-· Acquires substantially all the property used in a trade or business of another person (predecessor) or used in a separate unit of a trade or business of a predecessor, and

-Immediately after the acquisition, employs one or more people who were employed by the predecessor.
+- Acquires substantially all the property used in a trade or business of another person (predecessor) or used in a separate unit of a trade or business of a predecessor, and - Immediately after the acquisition, employs one or more people who were employed by the predecessor.

-No payments to employees in 2012.
-If you are not liable for FUTA tax for 2012 because you made no payments to employees in 2012, check box c.
+No payments to employees in 2015.
+If you aren't liable for FUTA tax for 2015 because you made no payments to employees in 2015, check box c.
 Then go to Part 7, sign the form, and file it with the IRS.

 Final: Business closed or stopped paying wages.
-If this is a final return because you went out of business or stopped paying wages and you will not be liable for filing Form 940 in the future, check box d.
+If this is a final return because you went out of business or stopped paying wages and you won't be liable for filing Form 940 in the future, check box d.
 Complete all applicable lines on the form, sign it in Part 7, and file it with the IRS.
 Include a statement showing the address at which your records will be kept and the name of the person keeping the records.

 Disregarded entities.
 A disregarded entity is required to file Form 940 using its name and EIN, not the name and EIN of its owner.
 An entity that has a single owner and is disregarded as separate from its owner for federal income tax purposes is treated as a separate entity for purposes of payment and reporting federal employment taxes.
-If the entity does not currently have an EIN, it must apply for one using one of the methods explained earlier.
-Disregarded entities include single-owner limited liability companies (LLCs) that have not elected to be taxed as a corporation for federal income tax purposes, qualified subchapter S subsidiaries, and certain foreign entities treated as disregarded entities for U.S. income tax purposes.
-Although a disregarded entity is treated as a separate entity for employment tax purposes, it is not subject to FUTA tax if it is owned by a tax-exempt organization under section 501(c)(3) and is not required to file Form 940.
+If the entity doesn't currently have an EIN, it must apply for one using one of the methods under Employer identification number (EIN), earlier.
+Disregarded entities include single-owner limited liability companies (LLCs) that haven't elected to be taxed as a corporation for federal income tax purposes, qualified subchapter S subsidiaries, and certain foreign entities treated as disregarded entities for U.S. income tax purposes.
+Although a disregarded entity is treated as a separate entity for employment tax purposes, it isn't subject to FUTA tax if it is owned by a tax-exempt organization under section 501(c)(3) and isn't required to file Form 940.
 For more information, see Disregarded entities and qualified subchapter S subsidiaries in the Introduction section of Pub.
-15 (Circular E).
+15.